This article was originally published in 2019. It was revised in July 2023 to reflect more recent developments and thinking.

 We have ranked the top routes to establish your career early on that we think are most promising right now:

-A postgraduate course where you can work primarily on policy questions relevant to advanced AI systems, such as the Research Scholars program or a PhD in collaboration with the Governance of AI program, both at the University of Oxford’s Future of Humanity Institute.
+A postgraduate course where you can work primarily on policy questions relevant to advanced AI systems.
 This will give you a good grounding in many of the concepts relevant to AI policy in the context of advanced AI systems, as well as experience doing novel research and useful career capital.

-Work directly on AI policy through a top DC think tank such as the Heritage Foundation, the Wilson Center, the Brookings Institution, or the Center for a New American Security.
+Work directly on AI policy through a DC think tank such as the Wilson Center, the Brookings Institution, the Center for a New American Security, or the Center for Security and Emerging Technology.
 These roles are usually very competitive.
 The Belfer Center at Harvard University, and CISAC and The Hoover Institution at Stanford University are also worth considering for their focus on the intersection of science, technology and international affairs, despite being outside DC.

 - A prestigious law JD from Yale or Harvard, or possibly another top 6 law school.